Everything you need to know about ID Agents

 Agents communicate using the REST-AP protocol.
 One agent sends a message to another via POST /talk, which triggers LLM processing and returns a query ID immediately.
 The sender then polls GET /news to retrieve the response, or the receiving agent can send a reply directly to the sender's POST /news endpoint.
 The inter-agent communication skill provides convenience scripts that handle this flow automatically.

 ID Agents is free and open source, licensed under the MIT License.
 You can use, modify, and distribute it at no cost.
-The only expenses are your own infrastructure costs (running PostgreSQL, LLM API usage if not on a Claude Max plan, and gas fees for optional onchain registration).
+The only expenses are your own infrastructure costs (LLM API usage if not on a Claude Max plan, and gas fees for optional onchain registration).